Discover our 2019 Season

 Our 30th Anniversary Season runs from June 5 to September 21, 2019, with four productions on two stages.

-The BMO Mainstage hosts a revival of the huge Bard crowd-pleaser, 2007’s Wild West-set The Taming of the Shrew, which will play in repertory with the playful romantic comedy, Shakespeare in Love.
-The Howard Family Stage offers two innovative new productions: Shakespeare’s All’s Well That Ends Well, set in India and sparked with south-Asian music and dance, and Coriolanus, a no-holds-barred political tragedy filled with resonance for our time.
+The Festival’s BMO Mainstage is home to The Taming of the Shrew, inspired by Bard’s 2007 Wild West production, a hilarious runaway hit; it plays in repertory with the Elizabethan-era romantic comedy, Shakespeare in Love.
+On the Howard Family Stage there are two innovative new productions: Shakespeare’s All’s Well That Ends Well, set in India and sparked with South-Asian music and dance, and Coriolanus, a no-holds-barred political tragedy filled with resonance for our time.
 Says Bard Artistic Director Christopher Gaze: “Our 30th Season is designed to be a delight for patrons, old and new.
 We’ve programmed entertaining options for all, from the most loyal Shakespeare fans to those who’ve never experienced a play at Bard before.”

 Change in scheduling patterns in 2019 — the two plays on the Howard Family Stage run consecutively.
 All’s Well That Ends Well runs from June 28 – August 11, and Coriolanus runs from August 20 – September 15.
 The BMO Mainstage plays will run in repertory as usual.